 To support the current understanding and to explore current research on this topic the CIE is holding an event that includes a one-day expert tutorial and a one-day symposium.
 This is hosted by The National Technical University of Athens (NTUA) and will be held at The Royal Olympic Hotel, Athens.

 The first day of this event will be a CIE Expert Tutorial on the Measurement of Temporal Light Modulation.
 Topics covered in the tutorial will include: what is TLM, how TLM affects us, how to measure TLM accurately, tips on calculation of predictors of temporal light artifacts (TLA) and guidance on measurement uncertainty evaluation.

-The tutorial team has experts from around the world including: Jennfer Veitch (CA), Peter Blattner (CH), Menno Schakel (DE), Paul Dekker (NL), Costis Bouroussis (GR), Małgorzata (Gosia) Perz (NL), Anders Thorseth (DK)., Tony Bergen (AU).
+The tutorial team has experts from around the world including: Jennfer Veitch (CA), Peter Blattner (CH), Menno Schakel (DE), Paul Dekker (NL), Costis Bouroussis (GR), Małgorzata (Gosia) Perz (NL), Anders Thorseth (DK) and Tony Bergen (AU).

-In addition to this event the Division 2 Annual Meeting and Technical Committees Meetings will take place at the same location from October 12-14, 2022.
+In addition to this event the Division 2 Annual Meeting and Technical Committees Meetings will take place at NTUA from October 12-14, 2022.

 Who should attend: The tutorial and symposium will be of benefit to testing laboratories, lighting companies, equipment manufacturers, researchers, market surveillance and product testing authorities, students and anyone else who is interested in all aspects of TLM, as well as researchers undertaking fundamental psychophysical research on TLAs.